tableau/server-client-python/docs/api-ref.md

 Name  |  Description
 :--- | :---
 `name`  |  The `name` of the schedule.
-`id` | The identifier for the schedule.
-Use the `schedules.get()` method to get the identifiers of the schedules on the server.
+`priority` | The priority of the schedule (integer).
+Lower values represent higher priorities, with `0` indicating the highest priority.
 `schedule_type` | The type of task.
 The types are either an `Extract` for an extract refresh task or a `Subscription` for a scheduled subscription.
 `execution_order` | Specifies how the scheduled task should run.
 The choices are `Parallel`which uses all available background processes for this scheduled task, or `Serial`, which limits this schedule to one background process.
 `interval_item` | Specifies the frequency that the scheduled task should run.
 The `interval_item` is an instance of the `IntervalItem` class.
 The `interval_item` has properties for frequency (hourly, daily, weekly, monthly), and what time and date the scheduled item runs.
 You set this value by declaring an `IntervalItem` object that is one of the following: `HourlyInterval`, `DailyInterval`, `WeeklyInterval`, or `MonthlyInterval`.